visgl/deck.gl/docs/layers/terrain-layer.md

 ##### `color` (Color, optional)

-Color to use if surfaceImage is unavailable.
+Color to use before `surfaceImage` is loaded or if `surfaceImage` is unavailable.

 - Default: `[255, 255, 255]`

 ##### `wireframe` (Boolean, optional)

-Same as SimpleMeshLayer wireframe.
+Same as SimpleMeshLayer `wireframe`.

 - Default: `false`